Causal de Finetti: On the Identification of Invariant Causal Structure in Exchangeable Data: Proof of Identifiability result

 \subsection{Identifiability under exchangeable}

-\begin{definition}[Directed Mixed Acyclic Graph (DMAG)] A graph $\mathcal{M}$ is acyclic if it contains no directed cycles, i.e a sequence of edges of the form $x \rightarrow \dots \rightarrow x$.
-There are two types of edge between a pair of vertices in DMAG: directed ($x \rightarrow y$) or bi-directed ($x \leftrightarrow y$).
+\begin{definition}[Acyclic Directed Mixed Graph (ADMG)] A graph $\mathcal{M}$ is acyclic if it contains no directed cycles, i.e a sequence of edges of the form $x \rightarrow \dots \rightarrow x$.
+There are two types of edge between a pair of vertices in ADMG: directed ($x \rightarrow y$) or bi-directed ($x \leftrightarrow y$).
 In particular, there could be two edges between a pair of vertices, but in this case at least one edge must be bi-directed to avoid a directed cycle. \end{definition}